 Method 2: Import From Within Google Slide

 The second method of importing a PowerPoint presentation involves opening a blank Google Slides presentation.
-Here is the process:
+Here's the process:

 Step 1.
 Open a Blank Google Slides Presentation